unixsysdev/serena/README.md

 ## Full List of Tools

-Here is the full list of Serena's tools with a short description (output of `uv run serena-list-tools`):
+Here is the full list of Serena's tools with a short description:

  * `activate_project`: Activates a project by name.
  * `check_onboarding_performed`: Checks whether project onboarding was already performed.